PicoScope 9400 Series

 Selection of a measurement parameter displays its values, thresholds and bounds on the main display

-The PicoScope 9404-05 quickly measures more than 70 fundamental parameters used to characterize non‑return‑to‑zero (NRZ) signals and return-to-zero (RZ) signals.
+The PicoScope 9400 Series scopes quickly measure more than 70 fundamental parameters used to characterize non‑return‑to‑zero (NRZ) signals and return-to-zero (RZ)

 Up to ten parameters can be measured simultaneously, with comprehensive statistics also shown.
 The parameters include X-axis measurements such as bit rate and jitter, and Y-axis measurements such as eye height and noise.